adrijabhattacharyya/CAR_RENTAL_SYSTEM_JAVA_PROJECT/README.md

 7. Conclusion :

 The 'Car Rental System' project in Java provides a simple console-based solution for managing cars and rental transactions.
-It demonstrates the practical application of Object-Oriented Programming(OOP) concepts such as classes, objects, encapsulation, collections, methods, loops, and conditional statements.
-Tise project can also be extended in the future by adding features such as login authentication, database connectivity, payment processing, rental history, and a graphical user interface(GUI).
+It demonstrates the practical

+application of Object-Oriented Programming(OOP) concepts such as classes, objects, encapsulation, collections, methods, loops, and conditional statements.

+This project can also be extended in the future by adding features such as login authentication, database connectivity, payment processing, rental history,

+and a graphical user interface(GUI).